While Sydney has a lot to offer to both tourists and residents, it doesn’t hurt to sometimes escape the city and have a relaxing weekend getaway.

 One of the highlights in Port Macquarie is a scenic coastal walk between the town centre and the 19th-century Tacking Point Lighthouse.
 This walking track offers great views, and you may even spot a few whales and dolphins.

-3. Coffs Harbour + Waterfall Way
+3. Coffs Harbour and Waterfall Way

 The Waterfall Way is a 185km scenic drive between Coffs harbour and Armidale, passing through New England and Dorrigo national parks, with numerous impressive waterfalls as the key attraction.